Computer outage grounds Delta flights in U.S.

 Delta didn't immediately respond to a request for further information on international flights.

-The problems unfolded as Delta and other airlines also scrambled to deal with the ramifications of President Donald Trump's sudden immigration ban on citizens of seven Muslim-majority countries and refugees.
+The problems unfolded as Delta and other airlines also scrambled to deal with the ramifications of President Donald Trump's sudden executive order barring entry to the U.S. for citizens of seven Muslim-majority countries and refugees.
 Trump's move spurred protests at airports across the U.S. over the weekend.

 Related: Delta: 5-hour computer outage cost us $150 million